Something about starting a new year makes us want to change our lives for the better.

 And if you are not sure where to begin, choose from UN’s list of “Lazy Person’s Guide to Saving the World.”

-Or go through my blog to find other ways you can help.
+Or go through the Minnieveggie blog posts to find other ways you can help.

 Finally, please share this post with your family and friends and ask them to join in making our world a better place!